jlee92603/BrainTumor_CNN_Model/README.md

   return model
 ```
 ### Compiling Model
 When compiling the model, the metrices Recall is used.
 Recall metrics focuses on capturing as many true positives and are usually used when the false negatives are costly.
 In this case, true positives are the result of the model predicting the existence of brain tumor when the patient actually has brain tumor, while false negatives are prediction that there is no brain tumor when the patient actually has brain tumor.
 The false negatives, in this scenario, are costly because predicting that the patient does not have tumor when they actuall do lets the tumor go unnoticed and untreated.
 Hence, we want to maximize the Recall value.

+Another hyperparaeter used consistently for all the models is the loss function.
+The loss function 'categorial crossentropy' is used.
 ```
 # compile CNN model
-def compileModel(model, filepath, optimizer=Adam(learning_rate=0.001), loss='categorical_crossentropy',
+def compileModel(model, filepath, optimizer=Adam(learning_rate=0.001), loss='categorical_crossentropy', metrics=[keras.metrics.Recall()], shuffle=False):
-                 metrics=[keras.metrics.Recall()], shuffle=False):

   # loss function
   model.compile(optimizer=optimizer,loss=loss,metrics=metrics)

   # model check point
-  checkpoint = ModelCheckpoint(filepath=filepath, monitor='val_recall', verbose=1,
+  checkpoint = ModelCheckpoint(filepath=filepath, monitor='val_recall', verbose=1, save_best_only=True, mode='max')
-                              save_best_only=True, mode='max')

   # fit model on training set
   return model.fit(x=train_gen, epochs=10, callbacks=checkpoint, verbose=1, validation_data=valid_gen, validation_steps=None, shuffle=shuffle)